 7.2 When we will provide the products.

 - If the products are services.
 We will perform the services on the date(s) agreed with you during the order process.
 If you are unable to agree a delivery date at the time of placing your order, or you are not required to agree delivery dates at the time of placing your order, you must contact us separately to agree suitable delivery dates.
 It is your responsibility to arrange for the services to be delivered within any expiry periods set out on our website and/or agreed with you during the order process.

 - If the products are a subscription to receive services or digital content.
-We will supply the services, or make the digital content available to you, until either (i) the services are completed; (ii) the subscription expires (if applicable); (iii) you end the contract as described in clause 8; or (iv) we end the contract by written notice to you as described in clause 10.
+We will supply the services, or digital content to you, until either (i) the services are completed; (ii) the subscription expires (if applicable); (iii) you end the contract as described in clause 8; or (iv) we end the contract by written notice to you as described in clause 10.

 7.3 We are not responsible for delays outside our control.
 If our supply of the products is delayed by an event outside our control, then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any products you have paid for but not received.